CUIZIA/Solene_Microlimat/Steps to follow.md

 # Steps to Follow - How Convection and Conduction Influence the Temporal Variation of Surface Temperatures

-Each of us continues working on his geometry and data.

 ## Reference Simulation with Solene

 - Use the default model for the conduction transfer through urban surfaces (`simulation_Ts_EnergieBat.exe`) and no airflow.